hyphacoop/organizing/resolutions/-resolution-xxx.md

-﻿# Template: RESOLUTIONS OF THE BOARD OF DIRECTORS
+﻿# RESOLUTIONS OF THE BOARD OF DIRECTORS Template

 <!-- Title: -->
 # [ Ordinary / Special ] resolution [action]